Consumer medicine information

 A list of these medicines is in Section 3.
 What if I am taking other medicines? in the full CMI.

-4. How do I use ASPALGIN?
+4. How do I take ASPALGIN?

 • Your doctor will decide what dose you should receive.